Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

    :alt: actions on a document
    :name: actions on a document

-The actions available are the following :
+The actions available are the following:
  - Create a new version for a document
  - Create a new folder or a new document for a folder
  - Update properties of your document